Peoria Street Multimodal Improvements

 Phase 1 - Central 70 Improvements & Sidewalk Safety Improvements

 As part of the Central 70 project, CDOT is reconstructing the I-70 bridge over Peoria, which includes multimodal improvements on the east and west side of Peoria under I-70 and between the on and off ramps.
-These improvements are expected to be complete in late 2019 or early 2020.
+These improvements were completed in late 2021.

-The first phase of the Peoria Multimodal Improvements project will provide new sidewalk and a multi-use path where there are currently sidewalk gaps immediately north and south of the CDOT improvements.
-This will add pedestrian and bike infrastructure where most needed on the corridor, with design and construction following an accelerated process so work can be aligned with the CDOT construction schedule.
+The first phase of the Peoria Multimodal Improvements project provide new sidewalk and a multi-use path where there are currently sidewalk gaps immediately north and south of the CDOT improvements.

 - Multimodal paths on the east side of Peoria Street from 39th Avenue north to the EB I-70 ramps, and between the EB I-70 ramps and 44th Avenue